exercism/v3/docs/concept-exercises.md

 This file contains track-specific metadata, such as its editor settings but most importantly its exercises.

+For each exercise:

+- The UUID must be unique.
+- The slug is a kebab-case version of the exercise name (e.g. `anonymous-methods`).
+- The concepts (and prerequisites) must adhere to [these naming rules][determining-concepts-naming].

 See [this example config.json file][config.json].

 [docs-after.md]: ../languages/csharp/exercises/concept/floating-point-numbers/.docs/after.md